penx/eslint-config-sonar/README.md

 ## All Rules

-Currently I am only including those listed in Sonar way.
+Currently I am only including those listed in the Sonar way preset, rather than every rule supported by SonarJS.

-Where I have found an equivalent in eslint I have listed it.
+Where I have found an equivalent in eslint, I have listed it.

+Where no equivalent is listed, it has not yet been implemented in the eslint config.

 ### [Bugs](https://www.sonarsource.com/products/codeanalyzers/sonarjs/rules.html#Bug_Detection)